biemond/solaredge.modbus/README.md

 - Inverters with SetApp and with display
 - Modbus energy Meter
 - Storedge devices (DC connected battery storage)
-- Growatt - SPH XXX Hybrid Inverter and others in the same range
+- Growatt - SPA, SPH or TL-X XXX Hybrid Inverter and others in the same range
+- Wattsonic gen3 inverter and their clones (sunways, solinteg, A-Tronix, St-ems)

 ## Inverters
 Modbus TCP is disabled by default on all inverters, you have to enable this function